A Philosophy of Pastoral Care at St Matthew’s

-All teachers, support staff and administration staff, in fact all adults who work at St Matthew's have their role to play in supporting children.
+All teachers, support staff, administration staff and all adults who work at St Matthew's have their role to play in supporting children.
 If the adults take a proactive approach to children's welfare - helping them to stay safe and healthy, encouraging them to care for one another, showing them how they might contribute to School and the world beyond, teaching them to stand up for what is right and to voice their concerns when things are not - we will have a vibrant and enriching community life, from which we all benefit.

 Guidance for Parents